 Before we went to the actual pin-poking appointment we did some things to help ease the anticipation of the appointment.
 We told Drew that we would take her to one of her favorite places right after the appointment.
 This gave her the power to focus past the appointment to the fun she would have.

-How To Focus Past the Needle:
+5 Ways to Focus Past the Needle:

 - Bring a favorite (food or drink) treat to enjoy right after the needle.